maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Wang BASIC offers a number of variations on `CLEAR`.
 Using `CLEAR` by itself performs a `NEW`, erasing the program completely. `CLEAR P` removes all the lines of the program but leaves the variables intact.
-Line numbers can follow the P, in which case only the range of lines between (and including) those numbers will be removed.
-This usage matches what most dialects called `DELETE`. `CLEAR V` clears variables, performing the same action as `CLEAR` in other dialects, and `CLEAR N` does the same but only for those variables not previously declared "common".
+Line number parameters can follow the P, in which case only the range of lines between (and including) those numbers will be removed.
+This usage matches what most dialects called `DELETE`. `CLEAR V` clears variables, performing the same action as `CLEAR` in other dialects, and `CLEAR N` does the same but only for those variables not previously declared `COMMON`.
 These variations are used to allow one program to call another at runtime, a feature that most dialects that support this implement using the `CHAIN` command.

 The TRS-80 allows a single numeric expression as a parameter.
 If present, it sets aside that amount of memory for storing strings.

 Amstrad CPC BASIC offers the `ERASE` variation which is a `CLEAR` that is applied to a list of variables instead of all of them.

-BBC BASIC also offers `OLD`, which recovers an accidentally `NEW`ed program.
-This was required because pressing the system reset key erased the program.
-On most other dialects that had an `OLD`, like Dartmouth, it was the equivalent of `LOAD`.

 <!-- TOC --><a name="cls"></a>
 ### `CLS`